There has been an age old question that scientists could not answer: Why is the flu most prevalent in winter?

 Amazingly, some people really have not fully embraced the importance of Vitamin D in their diets.
 One of the issues with Vitamin D is how it is formulated for better absorption and maximum impact for health.

-Our Dense Bone – contains 2,000 IU of Vitamin D3, combined with Vitamin K2 and Strontium.
+Our Dense Bone contains 2,000 IU of Vitamin D3, combined with Vitamin K2 and Strontium to increase the absorption of this critical nutrient.